 Missed Lessons Attendance is expected at all scheduled lessons, as each lesson time is reserved exclusively for that student.
 Enrolling for lessons is a purchase of a specific time slot with the instructor.
 There will be no tuition credits for missed lessons or recitals.
 In-studio students may utilize the swap list or video lesson option if a lesson is to be missed; make-up lessons will not be offered.
 In-home students must notify the teacher and cancel the lesson with a minimum of 24-hour notice in order to receive a make-up credit.
-Only one make-up credit will be issued per semester and must be redeemed by the end of the semester.
+Only one make-up credits will be issued per semester and must be redeemed by the end of the semester.
 A make-up credit will not be offered for additional canceled lessons within the semester.
-It is the responsibility of the student/parent to check the on-line calendar and select a suitable make-up time.
-Detailed instructions for how to do so are available on the website.
+It is the responsibility of the student/parent to arrange this make-up at a time that is convenient to both the student and teacher.
 No-call and no-shows are not eligible for make-up credit for any reason.
 Should the instructor need to miss a lesson, it will be rescheduled for a time that is convenient for both instructor and student.

 Inclement Weather In the event of inclement weather, in-studio lessons will NOT be cancelled or rescheduled.
 Use your best judgment to decide if you will still attend the lesson.
-If you feel it is not possible, please try to swap with someone within walking distance of the studio or submit a video lesson.
-In-home lessons may be rescheduled at instructor’s discretion.
+If you feel it is not possible, please try to swap with someone within walking distance of the studio, request an online lesson or submit a video lesson.
+In-home lessons may be rescheduled or converted to online lessons at instructor’s discretion.

 Student Illness DO NOT attend lessons if the student is showing signs of illness.
 Students must be fever-free for at least 24 hours prior to the lesson.
-The lesson will end immediately for students who are coughing and/or sneezing repeatedly or who have uncontrollable runny noses.
+The lesson will end immediately for students who are showing signs of illness with symptoms such as coughing and/or sneezing repeatedly or uncontrollable runny noses.
 Please respect the health of the instructor and other students who share the space and materials of the studio.

 Video Lessons In the event that you are unable to attend a lesson or find a swap, you may choose to submit a video recording of the student presenting each assignment.
-Uploaded the video to a private YouTube channel and email the link to the teacher prior to the scheduled lesson time.
-The teacher will use the allotted lesson time to review the video and create a “new assignments” video.
+Text or uploaded the video to a private YouTube channel and email the link to the teacher prior to the scheduled lesson time.
+The teacher will use the allotted lesson time to review the video and create a new assignments video.
 The video to you will be emailed within 24 hours after the normally scheduled lesson.
-Videos will not be accepted after the start of the scheduled lesson time and lesson will be considered “missed”.
+Videos will not be accepted after the start of the scheduled lesson time and lesson will be considered missed.
 (Do not wait until the last minute!
 Allow time for technical difficulties.)

 Dismissal from Lessons Regrettably, should any of the following situations become habitual, the parents will be notified that the student has been placed on probation.
 After parents have been notified, continuation of the problem will result in termination of lessons without refund. *Persistent Absence *Repeated failure to pay tuition on time *Uncooperative Attitude *Discourtesy towards the teacher or another student by a child or his/her parent.